-Action Steps Desired Target Date 1.
-Assign each department a series of goals and objectives based off of the strategic plan.
+Action Steps Desired Target Date Assign each department a series of goals and objectives based off of the strategic plan.
 January 2016 2.
 Meet with Department Heads individually to identify metrics that can be analyzed to review their Success Indicators and help ensure the desired target dates are met with the Action Steps.
 February 2016 3.
 Adapt the metrics or outputs from the Department in to a measurable performance measurement and tie them in to an initiative they are working on.
 April 2016 4.
 Submit the performance measurements to the FY 19/20 Budget.
 February 2019 5.
 Review the performance measurements and adapt to ensure that goals are being completed.
 February 2019 & annually thereafter

-INITIATIVE #1.3: Refine performance measures to improve service delivery.

-Status Action Step Description of Action Step Status ✓ #1 Village departments were assigned Initiatives identified through the Strategic Plan update process.
-Associated with each Initiative are Success Indicators.
-Departments are required to develop performance measures related to these indicators. \checkmark #2 Village departments identified strategic planning sheets to develop action steps and success indicators for major strategic priorities assigned by the Village Board through the strategic planning process. \checkmark #3 Administration adapted the priorities from the departments in to action steps that could be tracked semi-annually through this reporting process. #4 Strategic Plan Progress Report #6 was submitted with the FY2019-2020 budget to reflect progress on the plan, as well as to meet requirements set by the GFOA. • #5 Strategic plan progress report sheets continue to be reviewed.
-With the strategic plan currently in the third year of the plan, total progress is well over 75% completed.
-However, many of the remaining tasks have been lingering so it will require staff to oversee progress on these items.
+STATUS / BRUARY 2021 TIVE #1.3: Refine performance measures to improve service delivery.
+201 100/ 0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Status Action Step Description of Oction Step Status × #1 Village departments were assigned initiatives identified through the Strategic Plan update process.
+Associated with each initiative are Success Indicators.
+Departments are required to develop performance measures related to these indicators. ~ #2 Village departments identified strategic planning sheets to develop action steps and success indicators for major strategic priorities assigned by the Village Board through the strategic planning process. × #3 Administration adapted the priorities from the departments in to action steps that could be tracked semi-annually through this reporting process. ✓ #4 Strategic Plan Progress Report #8 was presented with the FY2021 budget.
+The FY2021-22 Proposed Budget includes Progress Report Update #9, which will be the final update on the FY2017-2021 Strategic Plan. ~ #5 Strategic plan progress report sheets continue to be reviewed.
+With the strategic plan currently in the final year of the plan, total progress is well over 95% completed.
+It has been identified that many of the remaining progress items need to be readdressed in future strategic plans to make them either more obtainable or to better define success for completion.